Miniature neutron source reactor

-China operates two MNSRs and has supplied Ghana, Iran, Pakistan, Nigeria and Syria with reactors of this type as well as the highly enriched uranium (HEU) to fuel them.
+China operates three MNSRs and has supplied Ghana, Iran, Pakistan, Nigeria and Syria with reactors of this type as well as the highly enriched uranium (HEU) to fuel them.
 Since 1978, various national and international activities have been underway to convert research and test reactors from the use of HEU to LEU fuel.

+List of all MNSR reactors built around the world

+Research centers that operate or have previously operated an MNSR: